 Open your TRON (TRX) wallet in Exodus Mobile, then tap on the menu in the top right corner.

-Swipe down, and depending on the resource you want to freeze TRX for, tap Freeze For Bandwidth or Freeze For Energy.
+Swipe down, then tap Freeze For Bandwidth or Freeze For Energy, depending on the resource you want to freeze TRX for.

-a) Enter the amount of TRX you would like to freeze, then b) tap Freeze for Bandwidth or Freeze for Energy.
+a) Enter the amount of TRX you would like to freeze, then b) tap Freeze.

 1 TRX is the minimum amount you can freeze.To confirm, tap Freeze.